 - In the “main dishes” category, you'll see: “Find my recipes for main dishes“;

-- In the “desserts” category, it will be: “Find my dessert recipes”.
+- In the “desserts” category, it will be: “Find my desserts recipes”.

 And the same goes for the way the posts are displayed.
-Just add a Blog module and set it up to “call” the articles of the current category.
+Just add a Blog module and set it up to “call” the posts of the current category.

 Thanks to this templates and dynamic content logic, you can personalize your website like never before.

 Thus, this 3rd aspect of Divi allows us to understand that we can really do whatever we want.

 You can even use it to design your website as if you were creating your own theme.

 Divi's strength lies also in its ecosystem, which has had many years to develop.

 In fact, beyond what Elegant Themes offers, there is a whole world of resources designed by Divi users.